giovannibelzoni/backend-challenge/README.md

 ##### Scenario 1: Show pulse

     Given I have a pulse with the id of 1
-    When I request GET `/pulses/1`
+    When I request GET /pulses/1
-    Then I should see pulse 1.
+    Then I should see pulse 1

 ---

 ### Modify pulse

-Implement an endpoint that can retrieve a specific pulse.
+Implement an endpoint that can modify a specific pulse.

 #### Scenarios

 ##### Scenario 1: Modify pulse name

     Given I have a pulse with the id of 1
-    And is named 'wimperis 1'
+    And is named "wimperis 1"
-    When I send a PATCH `/pulses/1` request with a new name `primitive` in the body Then I should see pulse 1 named `primitive``.
+    When I send a PATCH /pulses/1 request with a new name "primitive" in the body Then I should see pulse 1 named "primitive"

 ---